A survey on spectral conditions for some extremal graph problems: Extremal spectral problem for Tur a n type

 \begin{theorem}[Nikiforov \cite{Nikicpc2009}] Let $n\ge r\ge 3$ be integers with $(c/r^r)^r\ln n\ge 1$.
 If $G$ is a graph on $n$ vertices with

 then $G$ contains a copy of $K_{r}(s,\ldots ,s,t)$ with $s\ge (c/r^r)^r\ln n $ and $t>n^{1-c^{r-1}}$. \end{theorem}

-Similarly, one can get the following asymptotic spectral extremal number for general graphs.
-This result was early proved by Guiduli in his PH.D. thesis \cite{Gui1996} in 1996.
+{\bf Remark. } The main idea of the proof of Nikiforov is based on two elegant results from \cite{BNJCTB07} and \cite{NikiLMS09}.
+Moreover, Nikiforov also gave an explicit bound on the size of each vertex part of the complete $r$-partite subgraph in terms of the adjacency spectral radius.
+Furthermore, Theorem \ref{thmniki177} is very precise and does not use the Regularity Lemma.
+Its edge version is a lot stronger than the Erdos--Stone and the Erdos--Simonovits theorems.
+Thus, it can be applied to obtain extremal results for concrete graphs, in particular, graphs whose order is not fixed and grows with $n$.

 Analogous to the Tur\'{a}n function, we define the spectral Tur\'{a}n function as $\mathrm{ex}_{\lambda}(n,F)$, which is the maximum spectral radius in an $n$-vertex graph without subgraph isomorphic to $F$.
 It is important and meaningful to determine the function $\mathrm{ex}_{\lambda}(n,F)$ for various graphs $F$.
+From Theorem \ref{thmniki177}, one can easily get the following weak corollary, which gives the asymptotic spectral extremal number for general graphs.
+This corollary was also proved by Guiduli in his PH.D. thesis \cite{Gui1996} in 1996.